huserben/scrum-kata/questions/harmful_scrum.md

 title: "Harmful Scrum?"
 parent: Katas
 ---
-Can Scrum be harmful if not used as intended
+Can Scrum be harmful if not used as intended?